andy-goryachev-oracle/Test/doc/TabPane/TabPaneGraphicFactory.md

 ## Alternatives

-Use `ImageView`-based graphic for tabs, which will be shown in the overflow menu.
+Use graphic in tabs based on the `ImageView`, which is currently compatible with the overflow menu.